alphagov/government-service-design-manual/service-manual/making-software/information-security.md

 The Good Practice Guides (GPG) are documents published by CESG on specific topics of interest to various types of projects.
 These can act as a good starting point when looking to identify risks and put in place mitigations.

-Unfortunately many of these documents are restricted.
+Unfortunately many of these documents are Restricted.
 It's advisable to establish a working relationship with CESG early on in the project to make sure you can access these documents.
 Examples include:

 * GPG13 – Protective monitoring
 * GPG8 – Protecting External Connections to the Internet